pandas-dev/pandas/doc/source/merging.rst

 functionality below.

 .. note::
-   It is worth noting however, that ``concat`` (and therefore ``append``) makes a full copy of the data, and that constantly reusing this function can create a significant performance hit.
+   It is worth noting that :func:`~pandas.concat` (and therefore :func:`~pandas.append`) makes a full copy of the data, and that constantly reusing this function can create a significant performance hit.
 If you need to use the operation over several datasets, use a list comprehension.

 ::